 Name Description bottom (optional) Specifies the bottom edge of the frame.
 Example: <mask bottom="480px"></mask> color (optional) Keywords: transparent black white ARGB value The default keyword is black .
 Example: <mask color="#FFA2A4A6"></mask> The supported colors are defined in .NET For details, see the Color Structure.
-ARGB -The RGB + Alpha color, in 0xAARRGGBB format, where the high-order byte (AA) contains the alpha channel and the remaining bytes contain color components for red, green and blue, respectively.
-The alpha channel specifies the opacity of the pixel, where 0x00 represents a pixel that is fully transparent and 0xFF is fully opaque.
+ARGB -The RGB + Alpha color, in AARRGGBB format, where the high-order byte (AA) contains the alpha channel and the remaining bytes contain color components for red, green and blue, respectively.
+Only opaque colors (alpha = FF) are supported.